Fourier Neural Operators for Time-Periodic Quantum Systems: Learning Floquet Hamiltonians, Observable Dynamics, and Operator Growth: Background

 The remaining data that are needed for the learning tasks are the expectation values of local observables over multiple driving periods.
 In this work, we focus on the set of one- and two-local spin operators, defined as:

 where $i \in (1, 2, ..., L)$ is the site index, and $\alpha, \alpha' \in \{x, y, z\}$ labels the spin operator on each site.

 In this work, we will use numerically simulated expectation values to train FNOs.
-However, we note that the data we use is also readily accessible from experiments performed on various platforms, such as trapped ions, ultra-cold atoms, and superconducting qubit arrays~\cite{trapped_ion1,trapped_ion2, superconducting1, superconducting2, superconducting3}.
+However, we note that the data we require, at larger system sizes, can be readily accessible from experiments performed on various platforms, such as trapped ions, ultra-cold atoms, and superconducting qubit arrays~\cite{trapped_ion1,trapped_ion2, superconducting1, superconducting2, superconducting3}.
 More recently, quantum computers have also emerged as a promising platform for measuring dynamics of these local observables~\cite{quantumcomputer1, quantumcomputer2}.

 To obtain the expectation values, we first prepare the system in a random product state:

 where each $\ket{\psi_i}$ is a random two-level state on site $i$ sampled from the Haar measure.

 Next, we compute the expectation values of all local observables at each time: